-If you are reading this, it is likely you or someone you love has been waging a difficult physical and emotional battle against a neurological disease.
+If you are reading this, it is likely that you or someone you love has been waging a difficult physical and emotional battle against a neurological disease.
 Your search for comfort, support and answers becomes more difficult when you face decisions about feeding tubes or breathing machines (ventilators).
-Reducing or discontinuing medical support has an effect on the whole family.
+Reducing or discontinuing medical support affects the whole family.
 That’s when VITAS can help.

 When is the right time to ask about hospice?